mui/toolpad/docs/setup.md

 The easiest way to run MUI Toolpad locally is through docker-compose.

-NOTE: MUI toolpad is in preview, do not run this in production
+**NOTE: MUI toolpad is in preview, do not run this in production.**

 ### prerequisits